Energy-based Surprise Minimization for Multi-Agent Value Factorization: Experiments

-\autoref{tab:table} presents the comparison of success rate percentages between EMIX and state-of-the-art MARL algorithms on the StarCraft II micromanagement scenarios.
-Along with the success rates, we also measure the deviation of performance across the 5 random seeds considered during experiments. (complete results in supplementary material).
-We evaluate the performance of agents on a total of 12 scenarios.
-Corresponding to each scenario, algorithms demonstrating higher success rate values in comparison to other methods have their entries highlighted.
-Out of the 12 scenarios considered, EMIX presents higher success rates on 9 of these scenarios depicting the suitability of the proposed approach.
-EMIX presents significant performance gains in cases of \textit{so\textunderscore many\textunderscore baneling} and \textit{5m\textunderscore vs \textunderscore 6m} which consist of a large number of opponents and a greater difficulty level respectively.
 When compared to QMIX, EMIX depicts improved success rates on all of the 12 scenarios.
-For instance, in scenarios such as \textit{3s\textunderscore vs\textunderscore 5z}, \textit{8m\textunderscore vs\textunderscore 9m} and \textit{5m\textunderscore vs\textunderscore 6m} QMIX presents sub-optimal performance whereas EMIX utilizes a comparatively improved joint policy and yields better convergence in a sample-efficient manner.
+For instance, in scenarios such as \textit{3s\textunderscore vs\textunderscore 5z}, \textit{8m\textunderscore vs\textunderscore 9m} and \textit{5m\textunderscore vs\textunderscore 6m} QMIX presents sub-optimal performance.
+On the other hand, EMIX utilizes a comparatively improved joint policy and yields better convergence in a sample-efficient manner.
 Moreover, on comparing EMIX with SMiRL-QMIX, we note that EMIX demonstrates a higher average success rate.
 This highlights the suitability of the energy-based scheme in the case of a larger number of agents and complex environment dynamics for surprise minimization.

+In addition to improved performance and sample-efficiency, EMIX also presents consistency in its learning across different random seeds.
+Deviation in success rates for EMIX is comparable to pre-existing value factorization methods such as QMIX and VDN.
+This indicates that the energy-based formulation of surprise minimization is compatible with value factorization methods and enables all the agents to exhibit the same optimal behavior across different runs.